We’re harvesting two blocks of pine trees on the eastern side of Valley Road in Whakatāne.

 Residents, businesses and those visiting businesses within the road closures will still have access most of the time, aside from short periods when trees are being felled close to the road edge.

-Detours will be in place via Arawa Road, Goulstone Road and Alexander Avenue while the operation is underway.
+Detours are in place via Arawa Road, Goulstone Road and Alexander Avenue while the operation is underway.

 Why?